JMiah26/Pingwin-Run/README.md

 ## Future Improvements

-If I continued this project, I would improve the character presentation, refine the level design, make the movement feel even better, and add more polish to the UI and gameplay.
+If I continued this project, I would improve the character camera control, refine the levels, make the movement feel even better, and add more polish to the UI and gameplay.
 I would also spend more time improving the visual side of the game so it feels more finished overall.

 ## Summary